eshinhw/SoftwareEngineeringStudyNotes/git/git.md

 Systematically divide up the works with team projects backend vs frontend vs database etc

+`git checkout -b BRANCH_NAME` creates a new branch and checks out the new branch.

+`git branch BRANCH_NAME` creates a new branch but leaves you on the same branch.

 ## Merging vs. Rebasing

 There are two methods for bringing code in from other branches into your own